Chapter 1 Introductory Statistics in R

 Figure 1.1: Pairs plot showing the relationship between the variables gpa.endy1, hs.pct, act and year.

-Coding note: Here we specify to only plot using the variables in columns 2, 3, 4 and 5 (the 2:5).
-We do this because the id variable in uadata is an identifier and unique identifies each observations – it is not a variable of interest – we do not want to try and plot it.
+Here we specify to only plot using the variables in columns 2, 3, 4 and 5 (the 2:5).
+We do this because the id variable in uadata is an identifier (column 1) and unique identifies each observations – it is not a variable of statistical interest – we do not want to try and plot it.

-You will note that by default the function provides a collection of univariate and bivariate plots (Figure 1.1).
-We recap each of the plots provided (details on each is provided below).
+Note that by default the function provides a collection of univariate and bivariate plots (Figure 1.1).
+We recap each of the plots provided (further details on each plot type is provided below).

-• On the diagonal of the matrix we see univariate plots – density plots for the numeric variables and a bargraph of frequencies for categorical variables.
+• On the diagonal of the matrix we see univariate plots – density plots for the numeric variables and a bargraph of frequencies for categorical variable `year.

-• In the upper right triangle of the matrix we see numeric measures for the amount of correlation between each of the numeric variables (Pearson Correlation).
-In the case of a numeric variable with a categorical variable, side-by-side boxplots are provided.
+• In the upper right triangle of the matrix we see numeric measures for the amount of correlation between each of the numeric variables (Pearson Correlation coefficients, typically denoted with \(r\)).
+In the case of a numeric variable matched with a categorical variable, side-by-side boxplots are provided.

 • In the bottom left triangle of the matrix scatterplots are provided to show the relationship between numeric variables.
-We also see histograms for each of the numerical variable stratified by categories.
+We also see histograms for each of the numerical variable stratified by the categorical variable year.
 Now we will discuss each of the elements in more detail.

 1.6.4 Distribution of Univariate Variables

-The ggpairs function provides a look at the distributional shape of each variable using what is known as a density plot (this can be consider a more-modern, and less subjective, histogram).
-The ggpairs function builds off a function known as ggplot() from the ggplot2 package (Wickham, 2016) (included in tidyverse).
+The ggpairs function provides a look at the distributional shape of each variable using what is known as a density plot (this can be consider a more-modern, and arguably less subjective, histogram).
+The ggpairs function builds off a function known as ggplot() from the ggplot2 package (Wickham, 2016) which is included in tidyverse (Wickham, 2017).

 We can build density plots directly using the geom_density() function as seen in the code below.
 The resulting density plot is in Figure 1.2.